ivansanmartin/BinarioDecimalBinario/README.md

 For what?

 R: For execute correctely this program since we use an "os" package which we need to execute commands in the terminal

+WARNING!
+This program probably contains errors, the developer is learning while develpment this project!